syncfusion-content/windowsforms-docs/WindowsForms/Syntax-Editor/Editing.md

 ### Show or hide the end of line

-The [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) provides support to make the show or hiding end of line style used to [ShowEndOfLine] property.
+The [Editcontrol](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Edit.EditControl.html) allows to show or hide the new line style characters by using the [ShowEndOfLine] property.
+The default value of [ShowEndOfLine] property is false

 {% tabs %}